Marketing on a budget: 10 tips to build brand awareness when money is tight

 Focusing on a few key verticals or industries where you see the greatest potential is a good way to help determine the events that will be most beneficial for your team to attend.

 You can also host your own “Lunch and Learns”—voluntary meetings, presentations, and training sessions that take place over lunch.
 Bringing people from across the organization together and opening up the event to guests can be a great way to drive personal development , build brand awareness, and generate warm leads.

 4. Explore local sponsorships

-Networking events aren’t the only way to support your community.
-Consider finding local events to sponsor that will spread the word about your business.
+Consider finding local events to sponsor to spread the word about your business.

-From a 5K run to a school fundraiser to a community blood drive, look for any opportunity to spread the word while making a difference.
-Giving back is its own reward—but it can also be highly beneficial to your business in the long run, cementing you as a pillar of the local community.
+From a 5K run to a school fundraiser to a community blood drive, look for any opportunity to make a difference while building awareness about your firm.
+Giving back is its own reward, but it can also be highly beneficial to your business in the long run as it can cement your standing as a pillar of your local community.